DamirSvrtan/stormpath-omniauth/README.md

 ## Usage

-To use this with Rails, include the following initializer:
+To use this integration with Rails, include the following initializer in your Rails application:

 ```ruby
 # if using 'stormpath-rails'